ljodal/accessorysetupkit-ctkd-test/README.md

-# Authorizing a Bluetooth accessory to share a dice roll
+# Setting up and authorizing a Bluetooth accessory

 Discover and set up a specific Bluetooth accessory without requesting permission to use Bluetooth.